xiamidaxia/xpm/README.md

 #Xiami Package Manager

-v0.0.2
+v0.0.3

-a simple javascript code package manager, can be manage well with the client side and server side code, like [Meteor](https://github.com/meteor/meteor) package.
+a simple [Meteor](https://github.com/meteor/meteor) package manager, also can be used as a javascript code package manager, and manage the server side and client side code togother.

+##what is different from `meteor` packages?
+    - work well with the node modules, can use `npm` immediately.
+    - bind popular 3rd-part tools `mocha` `chai` `coffeescript`, and can easily append others.
+    - bind meteor famous packages like `ejson` `deps` `minimongo` `livedata`, these packages are very very useful I think.
+    - remove meteor ui and meteor template engine `spacebars`, so you can use others like `angularjs`.
+    - a new webapp package can be as a Middleware.
+    - a new client package manager keeping to `commonjs`.

 ##tutorials

 ```javascript